 The Presbyterian Church (USA) is a mainline Protestant Christian denomination.
 Rooted in the Reformed tradition, the PCUSA is the largest Presbyterian denomination in the US, and is known for its demonstrable progressive positions on justice, gender, economy and race.
-Though Common Ground is not a PCUSA church, the denomination is a financial supporter of CG and our organizing pastor, Chris Romine, is an ordained minister through them.
+Though Common Ground is not a PCUSA organization, the denomination is a financial supporter of CG and our organizer, Chris Romine, is an ordained through through them.

-W/ is a collective of Christian faith leaders & community leaders united to support the manifold ministries of progressive Christianity.
-While many from W/ come from an Evangelical heritage, most have deconstructed, or are in the process of deconstructing and reconstructing their Christian faith.
-W/ is a growing space for relationship building, collaboration and critical thinking around matters race, gender and justice - and the ways each intersects faith.
+W/ is a collective of faith leaders & community leaders united to support the manifold ministries of progressive faith spaces.
+While many from W/ come from an Evangelical heritages, most have decolonized, or are in the process of decolonizing and reconstructing their faith orientations.
+W/ is a growing space for relationship building, collaboration and critical thinking around matters of race, gender and justice - and the ways each intersects.